NeoGranular/lanyon/_posts/2016-10-16-martial-god-chapter-01-56.md

 He Quanxin’s complexion turned grave as he said, “There were actually two ninth-layer experts together?”

 Cheng Shine waved his hand and said, “Brother He, according to our questioning, we know that there is only a single ninth-layer cultivator, Guan Wei, in their group that has come to Tai Cang county.
 As for that person, he was not a part of Red Cloth bandits at all.
-In the chaos, being dressed up as the part of their group, he snatched away the thousand year blood ginseng.”
+In the chaos, dressed up as the part of their group, he snatched away the thousand year blood ginseng.”

 Since He Quanxin and the rest were high-level Internal Energy experts, they were naturally witty.
 Connecting this with the matter of Xu family not being sent an invitation, they understood the crux of the matter.